Re export or Re-exportation is a form of international trade in which a country exports goods previously imported from another country.

-Having understood so much about reexport trade and what are re exports, it is time we walk through the re-export procedure.
+Having understood so much about reexport trade and what are re-exportation, it is time we walk through the re-export procedure.
 It is limited to the regulations set by the Indian government and may not hold effect in other countries.

 - Custom notifications are issued allowing duty exemption or duty concession on import of goods under different circumstances, provided these items are re-exported within the stipulated time frame.

 - The bonds were canceled when the importer had re-exported the goods and adhered to the conditions of the notification.
-Re export documents are essential to maintain sovereignty while dealing in the international market.
+Re-exportation documents are essential to maintain sovereignty while dealing in the international market.

 - Follow‐up action by Customs after importing such goods is essential till the cancellation of the Bond.
 Failure to fulfill any of the conditions of the notifications entails payment of duty that was exempted or remitted at the time of import/re‐import.

-The above-mentioned is the standard re-exports procedure followed in India.
+The above-mentioned is the standard re exports procedure followed in India.
 We have tried to present it to you re export trade definition in the simplest manner possible so that you can reap all the information you require from this.
-In simple terms, Re export of imported goods is called reexport trading.
+In simple terms, the Re exportation of imported goods is called reexport trading.